The Bankrate promise

 At Bankrate we strive to help you make smarter financial decisions.
 While we adhere to strict , this post may contain references to products from our partners.
 Here's an explanation for .

 In 2022, as inflation grew and gross domestic product declined, many feared that the country was headed toward a recession.
-In response to these conditions, the Federal Reserve has been raising interest rates dramatically.
-While this is primarily to combat inflation, it affects other segments of the economy as well, including the housing market.
+In response to these conditions, the Federal Reserve has raised interest rates dramatically — primarily to combat inflation, which has in fact come down significantly.
+But Fed rate hikes affect other segments of the economy as well, including the housing market.

 If you’re hoping to buy a home, are these conditions beneficial, or do they create even more challenges?
 Here’s everything you need to know about buying a house during a recession.